devopsgroup-io/catapult/README.md

 :boom: **Catapult** is a lean website and workflow management platform built from leading and affordable technology.

-:earth_americas: **Our mission** is to create a pre-defined platform that orchestrates every common problem of a website's life-cycle.
+:earth_americas: **Our mission** is to create a pre-defined platform that orchestrates every DevOps task of a common website's life-cycle.

 :rocket: **Our vision** is to afford developers an accelerated path to best practice and performance at minimal cost.